Short Takes: 2026 Geddy Lee 400..1?

 At Geddy’s request the neck is unfinished, but a stinger was added at the base of the neck to give it a little flair—a further callback to a handful of Combo 850’s that were so equipped.

-Underneath it all is almost certainly a stock 4003 body, but everything else—crushed pearl inlays, toaster and horseshoe pickups, pickguard, bridge and cover—are unique to this guitar and dead ringers for that 1961 original.
+Underneath it all is almost certainly a stock 4003 body, but almost everything else—toaster and horseshoe pickups, pickguard, bridge and cover—are unique to this guitar and dead ringers for that 1961 original.
+Ironically, while Rickenbacker has put their new crushed pearl inlays on this guitar, the original had poured resin.

 Between this and a 360F we got a sneak peek at a few weeks ago, there are some interesting things brewing in Santa Ana.
 I’d wager they could sell more than a few of both if these turned into special runs.
 Here’s hoping.